UNICEF UK

-The United Kingdom Committee for UNICEF, also known as UNICEF UK, is one of 32 UNICEF national committees based in industrialised countries.
+The British Committee for UNICEF, also known as UNICEF, is one of 32 UNICEF national committees based in industrialised countries.
 The national committees raise funds for the organisation's worldwide emergency and development work.

 Internationally, UNICEF is the leading children's organisation, reaching children in more than 150 Less Developed Countries around the world.
 It works with local communities, organisations and governments to improve the lives of children.
 The organisation's global reach allows it to share knowledge across borders, while its local presence – over 85 per cent of UNICEF staff work in developing countries – means it can deliver assistance where it is needed most.
 UNICEF believes that every child should have clean water, food, health care, education, and a safe environment in which to grow up.
 The organisation upholds the UN Convention on the Rights of the Child and works to hold the international community responsible for their promises to children.

 UNICEF is not funded by the UN.
 Instead, it relies on voluntary donations to fund its work for children worldwide.
-UNICEF UK raises funds for these programmes through donations, the sale of cards and gifts, partnerships with companies and special events.
-UNICEF UK is a registered charity.
-UNICEF UK also advocates for lasting change for children.
-For example, it works to change government policies and practices that are detrimental to children's rights in the UK and internationally.
+UNICEF raises funds for these programmes through donations, the sale of cards and gifts, partnerships with companies and special events.
+UNICEF is a registered charity.
+UNICEF also advocates for lasting change for children.
+For example, it works to change government policies and practices that are detrimental to children's rights in the Britain and internationally.

 People

 Jon Sparkes was appointed CEO in January 2022.

-Actress Olivia Colman, who became an official Unicef UK Ambassador in 2019, was appointed president on 3 September 2020.
+Actress Olivia Colman, who became an official British Unicef Ambassador in 2019, was appointed president on 3 September 2020.
 The role is an honorary and voluntary one, "focused on raising awareness of issues facing children around the world and raising funds for Unicef’s work".